readyapi/sqldev/docs_src/tutorial/readyapi/app_testing/tutorial001_py39/annotations/en/test_main_005.md

     * run the test function
     * once the test function is done, it will continue here, right after the `yield`, and will correctly close the **session** object in the end of the `with` block.

-5. Now, in the test function, to tell **pytest** that this test wants to get the fixture, instead of declaring something like in RaedyAPI with:
+5. Now, in the test function, to tell **pytest** that this test wants to get the fixture, instead of declaring something like in ReadyAPI with:

     ```Python
     session: Session = Depends(session_fixture)